TinkMingKing/siyuan-plugins-index/README.md

 # Index Plugin

+After enabling the plugin, a plugin icon will be generated on the right side of the topbar

 Left click on the plugin icon , insert a index list to current document

 Right click on the plugin icon, call up the settings panel